Working with Steps

 Click the Products icon.
 Change Assistant displays the Select Products dialog box, which enables you to select the product line, the industry, and the products to which your step should be run against (for example, FIN/SCM, Commercial, Asset Management).

-Note: This feature is used primarily for data conversion processes.
-You must select at least one product.
+Note: You must select at least one product.